glami/glami-feed-generator-pixel-for-woocommerce/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.3 =
++ Fixed notice error when options not set

 = 1.0.2 =
 + Fixed Yoast SEO compatibility